QI-CSHL/QuantLabs2025/_sources/Lab05_3D_Image_Analysis.md

   - Type `conda activate napari` to activate a conda environment we have prepared for you.
   - Type `napari` and hit enter!

-- Out of the box, napari doesn't like to open images in usefuls ways.
-  But behold, there is a solution.
-  You can install a plugin that allows you to open many file-types the right way.
-  (Feel free to go on without installing this plugin and you will see what we are taling about).
-  To install the plugin go to `Plugins > Install/Unistall Plugins`, then filter for `aicsimageio`.
-Then click on "install" and restart napari.

 - In napari, load the file `Drosophila_zstack-20x-medium.tif`, a 3-channel, 3D volume.
   When it asks you which image loader to use, select the one we just installed.